La5te2/ChessAI/README.md

 A graphics-enabled build also produces `build/graphics/Gadidae`.
 Windows executables use the `.exe` suffix.
 [Graphics.md](Graphics.md) describes the graphical client, its operating modes and its piece-import pipeline.

 The `build/.build-work/` directory stores the CMake and Ninja state used for incremental builds.
 Subsequent builds reuse compatible object files from this directory.
-Every build runs CTest before publishing the executables.
-A compilation or test failure leaves diagnostic files under `build/.build-work/`.
-CTest failures also produce `build/.build-work/Testing/Temporary/LastTest.log`.
+A failed build leaves its diagnostic files in this directory.

 The `preprocess`, `train`, `embed`, `search`, `arena` and Gadus `fcpi` entry points provide their current argument lists through `--help`: